Omni Parker House, Boston

 Parker’s Restaurant is famed as the birthplace of the Boston Cream Pie, now the official Massachusetts state dessert, and Parker House Rolls, whose recipe was kept secret until 1933 when President Franklin Roosevelt requested it for a state dinner at the White House.
 The term “Scrod” meaning the “catch of the day” was also coined at Parker’s Restaurant.

-At the Parker House, JFK made his first public speech at age seven; he announced his candidacy for the U.S. Senate; he held his bachelor party; and he proposed to Jacqueline Bouvier.
+At the Parker House, John F. Kennedy made his first public speech at age seven; announced his candidacy for the U.S. Senate; held his bachelor party; and proposed to Jacqueline Bouvier.

 Original Property Opened: 1855